-Thought of the Week: A Perfect Day
+Thought of the Week: My Favorite Day

 You can’t live a perfect day without doing something for someone who will never be able to repay you.